 Smart Irrigation Month is an initiative from the Irrigation Association to promote the social, economic, and environmental benefit of efficient irrigation technologies, but what I want to know is does it really work?
 Does it help reduce water use?
-To determine the success of Smart Irrigation Month, let’s take a look at three ways to measure success.
+To determine the success of this month, let’s take a look at three ways to measure success.

 How Much Time Is Spent On Smart Irrigation Month